hbkworld/streaming-spec/complex_types.md

 - some scalar values
   * distortion: The Total Harmonic Distortion (according to IEC 61000-4-7).
   * fundamental frquency: Average fundamental frequency.

-  * dcAmplitude: The amplitude of the DC component.
+          "dataType": "double",* dcAmplitude: The amplitude of the DC component.
   * cycleCount: The number of cycles in the window (according to IEC 61000-4-7)
   * harmonicCount: The number of harmonic orders (0 ...
 (MAX_HARMONIC_ORDERS = 50)).
 - an array of structures with information about the heamonics.